Cloudflare Docs

 example.com.
 IN CAA 0 issue "pki.goog"

-While it is possible for CAA records to be set on the subdomain they wish to use with your service, it is unlikely.
-You would also have to remove this CAA record.
+While it is possible for CAA records to be set on the subdomain your customer wishes to use with your service, it will usually be set on the domain apex.
+If they have CAA records on the subdomain, those will also have to be removed.

 Time outs